Introducing Peak for Apple Watch

 Here’s the timeline so far:

-I also put together an bento box illustration showing the App Store Event artwork I used for each of these releases:
+I also put together a bento box illustration showing the App Store Event artwork I used for each of these releases:

 We’re only just getting started